SEA: Shareable and Explainable Attribution for Query-based Black-box Attacks: Evasion Forensics

-We acknowledge a theoretical limitation in the task we aim to solve, where pursuing a perfect solution could be intractable. \SEA{} attempts to solve an instance of an inverse problem: observing a sequence of queries, it tries to find the attack that generated them.
+\paragraph{Theoretical Limitation} We acknowledge a theoretical limitation in the task we aim to solve, where pursuing a perfect solution could be intractable. \SEA{} attempts to solve an inverse problem: observing a sequence of queries, it tries to find the attack that generated them.
 Such a problem is hard to solve as infinitely many programs can produce a given trace.
-Hence, it is difficult to provide a guarantee for generalization across datasets, models, and attack runs.
-Attributing the observed trace to some attack only allows us to argue that this attack is the most likely source among a set of known attacks.
+Hence, it is difficult to provide a guarantee for generalization across datasets, models, and attack incidents.
+Attributing the observed trace to some attack only allows us to argue that it is the most likely source among a set of known attacks.
+Note that the same limitations apply to classic software forensics.